TOURCODE 63190 (16-LOL) Description

 - Explore 4000 Islands by boat, visitng the Li Phi Waterfall, and the French railroad ruins

-- Stay in Ban Khiet Ngong with optional elephant rides and treks in Xe Pian Protected Area
+- Stay in Ban Khiet Ngong with optional elephant treks in Xe Pian Protected Area

 - Relax on Don Khone Island

 - Cool down at the Tad Lo, Tad Fane, Khon Phapeng, and Tad E-Tu waterfalls

 - Tour Sikhottabong stupa and “The Giant Wall of Laos” (Kamphaeng Nyak)